winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 - Deployment and tests logs can be saved in the preview environment server and can be served
 - A Cloud.Scheduler to run the self-cleaning mechanism

+### Wing Cloud website

+https://wing.cloud website should still be a webflow site. https://wing.cloud/dashboard site should be a react app. need to use a reverse proxy as we have in our playground/learn/docs sites.

 ### Authentication and Authorization

 1. When a user sign in we will save their GitHub account details in the database.